-There have been reports of human trafficking in all 50 U.S. states (Trafficking in Persons Report, 2011).
-The U.S. is a source and transit point for trafficking and is considered one of the major destinations for trafficking victims.
-Anyone can be trafficked regardless of class, education, gender, age, or citizenship when lured by false promises and the desire for a better life.
+There have been reports of human trafficking in all 50 U.S. states (National Human Trafficking Resource Center).
+The U.S. is a source and transit point for trafficking, and is considered one of the major destinations for trafficking victims.
+Anyone can be trafficked regardless of class, education, gender, age,